-Material short-term liquidity needs of \$0.5 million relate to future minimum lease payments.
-Material long-term liquidity needs pertaining to our operating leases is approximately \$1.4 million with our last minimum lease payment due in June 2026.
+Short-term liquidity needs of \$0.5 million relate to future minimum lease payments.
+Long-term liquidity needs pertaining to our operating leases is approximately \$1.1 million with our last minimum lease payment due in June 2026.
 Currently, we have no short-term or long-term purchase commitments.